narenranjit/the-over-engineered-resume/public/resume.md

 #### Senior Engineering Manager [2019 - 2021]

-Led engineering for ‘Textbook Solutions,’ a multi-million-dollar 0-1 product launch, resolving product risks and stakeholder conflicts to deliver on-time, on-budget, and hitting product goals.
+Led engineering for ‘Textbook Solutions,’ a multi-million-dollar multi-year 0-1 product launch, resolving product risks and stakeholder conflicts to deliver on-time, on-budget, and hitting product goals.

 - Championed **Skunkworks project** to launch mobile and desktop apps in 4 weeks (initial estimates were months).
-These apps contributed to **30% of platform traffic** and were recognized as a ‘Recommended App’ on the Windows Store.
+These contributed to **30% of traffic** and were recognized as a ‘Recommended App’ on the Windows Store.
 - Achieved **80% promotion rate** among 12 direct reports through mentorship and coaching.

 ### Frontpage.to